Get help from the police

 - Use of a carriage service to make threats to kill or cause serious harm to a person

-Find out more about the laws relating to cyber abuse.
+Find out more about the laws relating to online abuse.

 Even if there are no specific laws the police can use for your case, you can ask them to record your complaint in a report.
 This means that if the abuse continues or gets worse, there is a history of your concerns.